Points of Excellence

-Research Alliances are as important in developing new technology as they are in leveraging technological strengths across academia, industry, and government.
-Our faculty in Electrical and Computer Engineering participate in numerous research technology alliances that represent an excellent business model for leveraging the investments and talents of others in collaboration with our students and faculty while increasing the likelihood that cutting-edge research gets transitioned to industry.
+Research alliances accelerate the development of new technology by leveraging technological strengths across academia, industry, and government.
+Our faculty in Electrical and Computer Engineering participate in numerous research technology alliances that allow us to leverage the investments and talents of others, including government scientists and industry experts, in collaboration with our students and faculty while increasing the likelihood that cutting-edge research transitions to industry.

-Our research alliances bring together UD students and faculty, government scientists, and industry experts to accelerate the creation of new technology.
 Through these partnerships, our teams of students and faculty are poised to achieve the best results by taking advantage of the practicality of industry, the frontiers of research and technology through universities, and the resources available at government laboratories.
-Our students are brilliant in their own right, but as part of research alliance teams, the brilliance often increases exponentially.

 Entrepreneurship at its best

-We have teamed with the Learner College of Business to develop entrepreneurship courses aimed at a broad view of entrepreneurship --- It is not enough merely to invent a new product, concept, or technology.
-Success often entails sound business plans, commercialization, widespread acceptance innovations, and business strategies.
+We have teamed with the Lerner College of Business & Economics to develop entrepreneurship courses aimed at a broad view of entrepreneurship.
+It is not enough merely to invent a new product, concept, or technology.
+Success often entails sound business plans, commercialization, widespread acceptance of innovations, and business strategies.

-Our Electrical and Computer Engineering students, faculty, and alumni have helped launch a multitude of entrepreneurial success stories over the years.
+Our Electrical and Computer Engineering students, faculty, and alumni have launched a multitude of entrepreneurial success stories over the years.
 They continue to change the world with their spirit of innovation, passion for technology, and technology transfer.